Introduction

 Principle 2: Consistent Layout

 Just as with any user interface, consistency in layout is essential in dashboard design.
 This principle means using similar fonts, colours, and spacing for related metrics.
 A consistent layout not only enhances readability but also aids in faster data comparison.
-For instance, financial dashboards benefit from having revenue and expense charts adjacent, allowing for quick evaluation of profit margins.
+Financial dashboards, for instance, benefit from placing revenue and expense charts adjacent to one another, making profit margin evaluation instantaneous rather than effortful.

 Principle 3: Interactive Elements

-Interactive elements such as filters and sliders enable executives to dive deeper into areas of interest without cluttering the overall dashboard view.
+Interactive elements such as filters, date-range pickers, and drill-down toggles enable executives to explore areas of interest without cluttering the overall dashboard view.
 These elements provide the flexibility needed to examine data from multiple perspectives, leading to more nuanced insights.
-Take, for example, an executive who wants to examine quarterly sales across different regions.
-Interactive filters can allow them to view data as granular or aggregated as necessary.

 Principle 4: Real-time Data